 Organizations worldwide are facing an increasingly complex threat environment.
-Pandemic, the warming Arctic, changing jet stream patterns, and geopolitical, economic, and supply chain disruption events are creating an extremely volatile reality.
+The Covid-19 pandemic, the warming Arctic, changing jet stream patterns, and geopolitical, economic, and supply chain disruption events are creating an extremely volatile reality.

 BOA utilizes a three-phase approach to catastrophic disaster planning:

 Conducting Needs Assessments and analysis on facilities, infrastructure and organizations, and evaluating the current state of resilience in preparedness, response, recovery, and mitigation plans and processes.